ConfTool Glossary

 Session Overview: An abstract or short description for a conference session.

-Student Volunteer (SV): Persons (usually students) who carry out helping tasks for the conference-organization and –running for a certain amount of time.
-For their services, volunteer helpers can take part at the conference free of charge.
+Student Volunteer (SV): Persons (usually students) who execute helping tasks during the organization and course of the conference for a certain amount of time.
+For their services, volunteer helpers can take part in the conference free of charge.

-Submission/Contribution/Proposal: A contribution that an author submits for review to a conference in the ConfTool-system.
-This can, for example, be a full paper, an abstract, or a poster.
+Submission / Contribution / Proposal: A contribution that an author submits for reviewing to a conference in ConfTool.
+A submission can, for instance, be a full paper, an abstract, or a poster.

-Submission Phase: The conference phase in which users can submit and upload contributions to be considered for the conference program.
+Submission Phase: The conference phase in which users can submit and upload contributions to be reviewed and considered for the conference program.

-Submissions list: Chairs of a conference have access to all submitted contributions of the conference (or accordingly their own Track only).
-A reviewer can see a list of submissions assigned to him for review.
+Submissions List: Chairs of a conference have access to all submitted contributions of the conference (or correspondingly their own track only).
+A reviewer can see a list of submissions assigned to her for review.

-Topics (Topic Areas): Authors can indicate suitable topic areas when submitting a contribution.
-Reviewers can choose their academic focal point from the same topic areas.
-The allocation of submissions to review are made on the basis of thematic overlapping of topic areas.
+Topics: Authors can indicate suitable topics while submitting a contribution.
+Reviewers can choose their academic focal point from the same topics.
+The allocation of submissions to reviewers can be based on matching topics.

-Track-Chair-Module: Additional program-module for ConfTool Pro, that allows to allocate Chairs, Reviewers and Topics to sub-conferences of an event (e.g. tracks, streams or workshops).
-In doing so, the Chairs get access to the submissions and reviews of their own Tracks only, but not to those of the other Chairs.
+Track-Chair Module: Additional program module for ConfTool Pro that allows allocating Chairs, Reviewers and topics to sub-conferences of an event (e.g. tracks, streams or workshops).
+Chairs get access to the submissions and reviews of their own tracks only, but not to those of other Chairs.

 Tutorial: Form of event for sessions at a conference.
 Tutorials often take place in the run-up to the actual conference: Experts speaks on a (current) issue.
 Tutorials usually last longer than a normal lecture and often cost an additional fee.

-Type of Submission: The ConfTool-System allows to administer different types of submitted contributions.
+Type of Submission: With ConfTool, you can administer different types of submitted contributions.
 These can be, for example, abstracts (short submissions), full papers, posters and workshop contributions.

-Unicode: Standardized codification form for characters with which any symbols of known literary languages can be displayed.
-Develops as standard for the web, e-mails and all other data.
+Unicode: Standardized codification form for characters with which any symbol of known literary languages can be displayed.
+Increasingly turning into the standard for the Web, e-mails and all other data.

-User Account: After registration, every person who registers with the ConfTool-System automatically receives a user account.
+User Account: After registration, every person who registers with ConfTool automatically creates his own user account.
 Here, he can manage his data and submissions and register for conference participation.
-User accounts are protected by passwords and only persons authorized by the organizer have access to this data.
+User accounts are password-protected and only persons authorized by the organizer have access to this data.

-User-Profile: Personal data of a user including his user status / user role.
-Every user must create their own profile when issued with a user account.
+User Profile: Personal data of a user including her user status / user role.
+All users must create their own profile while setting up their user account.

-Workshops: Form of event for sessions of a conference.
-Usually led by experts of a specific topic.
+Workshops: Form of an event for sessions of a conference.
+Usually led by experts on a specific topic.
 Participants submit their own contribution.
-This topic will be worked through together with all participants holding talks and discussing new findings.
-A workshop usually runs for a half- or full-day.
+This topic will be worked through together with all participants, lectures are given and new findings are discussed.
+A workshop usually runs for half a day or a full day.